don/cordova-plugin-ble-central/README.md

         "rssi": -61
     }

 Some of the values such as kCBAdvDataManufacturerData are ArrayBuffers.
-The data won't print out, but you can convert it to bytes using new Uint8Array(peripheral.advertisting['kCBAdvDataManufacturerData']).
-Your application is responsbile for parsing and decoding any binary data such as kCBAdvDataManufacturerData or kCBAdvDataServiceData.
+The data won't print out, but you can convert it to bytes using `new Uint8Array(peripheral.advertisting.kCBAdvDataManufacturerData)`.
+Your application is responsible for parsing and decoding any binary data such as kCBAdvDataManufacturerData or kCBAdvDataServiceData.

     function onDiscoverDevice(device) {
         // log the device as JSON